 License cost: Mountain lion $230; bobcat $40; lynx $40.
 All licenses subject to 12% tax.

 Included: meals, lodging, 1×1 guiding, care of trophy.

-Private land hunt near Sheridan with 90+% success rate.
+This hunt is conducted on private and/or permitted public lands near Sheridan with 90+% success rate.

 Two hunters can come at the same time and each will have their own guide and dogs.